Trump makes a fool of his attorney general—yet again.

 Latest in FISA: Reform

+The Privacy and Civil Liberties Oversight Board (PCLOB) released its most recent Recommendations Assessment Report on Friday, February 5th.
 The Recommendations Assessment Report follows up on the 22 recommendations made by the board in its 2014 reports on the government's Section 215 and Section 702 surveillance programs.
+Those reports aimed to "ensure that these programs appropriately balance national security with privacy and civil liberties."

-Is there a practical way to amend US surveillance law that might satisfy the concerns expressed by the Court of Justice of the European Union (CJEU) in Schrems v.
-Data Protection Commissioner?
+In my last post, I argued that surveillance reform is the only way to ensure continued data flows between the US and the European Union.
+In this post, I will begin to explore whether there is a practical way to amend US surveillance law that might satisfy the concerns expressed by the Court of Justice of the European Union (CJEU) in Schrems v.
+Data Protection Commissioner.

 Why Is the Lone Wolf FISA Provision Never Used?
 And Just How Broad is the FISC Understanding of Group Agency?